Cloakworks-collective/shogun-keeper/README.md

-# Acurast App with External Dependencies Example
+# Acurast App that acts as Shogun's Decentralized Keeper

-This project demonstrates how to write a simple Acurast App that depends on modules other than Node.js or Acurast build-ins.
+This project acts as decentralized keeper for shogun game.
+It calls `tick_tick()` public entry function

 ## App Runtime Environment